+Property ID: 9

+Property Type: Byte

+Length: 1 byte

+Get Property: Yes

+Set Property: Yes

-Property ID: Property Type: Length: Get Property: Set Property: Default Value: Description: 0x09 Byte 1 byte Yes Yes 0x23 '#' This character is sent as the track 3 start sentinel for cards that have track 3 encoded in AAMVA format.
+Default Value: 0x23 '#'

+Description: This character is sent as the track 3 start sentinel for cards that have track 3 encoded in AAMVA format.
 If the value is 0 no character is sent.
-If the yalue is in the range 1 - 127 then the equivalent ASCII character will be sent. value is in the range $1 - 127$ then the equivalent ASCII character will be sent.
-This property is stored in non-volatile memory, so it will persist when the unit
+If the value is in the range 1-127 then the equivalent ASCII character will be sent.